 You’ve just created your first project in GitHub.
 Easy, right?
 Now you can start your new job with confidence!

 Not convinced by this guide to GitHub?
 Would you rather work on your preferred Git version control tool and simply sync it with GitHub?
-Unito’s two-way sync makes this a breeze.
+Unito’s two-way integrations makes this a breeze.

 You can try Unito for free for two weeks to see if it’s right for you.